-2.1 Ongoing reporting obligation on accredited persons without streamlined accreditation
+2.1 Ongoing reporting obligation on accredited persons without streamlined accreditation approved means approved for the purposes of this clause in guidelines issued by the Data Recipient Accreditor.

 - (1A) This clause applies to an accredited person other than one with streamlined accreditation under rule 5.5. - (1) In this clause: